 - Heat 1 tbsp of oil in a large non stick pan over high heat.
 Spread some of the pork in the pan, without overcrowding and drizzle some of the reserved cooking liquid over it.

 - Once the liquid evaporates and the bottom of the pork is crusty, turn the pork over to sear the other side.
 Careful not to cook too much, or the pork will dry out.

 - Remove pork from skillet and repeat with the remaining pork until all has been crisped.

-- Drizzle the finished pork with more of the reserved cooking liquid and serve hot.
+- Drizzle the finished pork with more of the reserved cooking liquid.

 Recipe adapted from RecipeTinEats.com